 And yet email marketing can be difficult to get right, largely due to the relentless stream of spam emails we all see day in, day out.

-So how do you do it right?
+So how do you get email marketing right?

 Firstly, post-GDPR, people on your mailing list must have positively opted in.